-The most important page is the home page:
+The homepage is the most important page

-Backlinks to your website & onsite links:
+Backlinks to your website and onsite links

-Focus on a few keywords initially:
+Focus on a few keywords initially

-Yep, that one again: “Content is King“:
+Yep, that one again: “Content is King“

 Clean Code is Searchable Code